 Once I saved the Notepad, a new batch file (called Run_Python_Script) got created on my desktop:

 This batch file will run the Python script upon a double-click:

-In the final step below, we’ll see how to schedule that batch file to execute the Python Script using Windows Scheduler.
+In the final step below, we’ll see how to schedule that batch file to execute the Python Script using the Windows Scheduler.

-Step-4: Execute the Python Script using Windows Scheduler
+Step-4: Schedule the Python Script using Windows Scheduler

 For this step, I’m going to use Windows 10 to execute the Python Script via the Windows Scheduler.
 Similar principles would apply when using previous versions of Windows.

 First, open the Control Panel and then click on the Administrative Tools:

 Next, double-click on the Task Scheduler, and then choose the option to ‘Create Basic Task…’

 Type a name for your task (you can also type a description as needed), and then press Next.

 Here, I named the task as: Run Hello World

 In our example, I chose to start the task ‘Daily’ since we are interested to run the Python script daily at 6am:

 The action will then recur everyday at 6am, staring from 07-Oct-2018.
 You can adjust those timing parameters to suit your needs.

 Select, Start a program, and then press Next:

 You may then use the browse button to find the batch file that runs the Python script.
 In my case, I placed the Run_Python_Script batch file on my Desktop:

 Finally, click on Finish, and you should be good to go:

 From this point onward, you’ll be greeted with ‘Hello World!’ everyday at 6am:

-Please note that there is more than one way to execute Python Script using Windows Scheduler.
+Please note that there is more than one way to execute Python Script using the Windows Scheduler.
 I chose to create a batch file to run the Python script.